facebookresearch/ParlAI/README.md

 ParlAI is described in the following paper:
 [“ParlAI: A Dialog Research Software Platform", arXiv:1705.06476](https://arxiv.org/abs/1705.06476).

-We are in an early-release Beta.
-Expect some adventures and rough edges.<br>
 See the [news page](https://github.com/facebookresearch/ParlAI/blob/master/NEWS.md) for the latest additions & updates, and the website [http://parl.ai](http://parl.ai) for further docs.

 ## Goals